MASTERPLANNING

 Connecting inside to outside

-Wherever possible existing trees, landforms and site levels are maintained and incorporated into the proposed landscape.
-Internal courtyards, open pavilions and covered decks create diverse intermediate spaces between built forms.
-Their considered location allows opportunities to be extended beyond the indoor environment, creating some of the most loved and frequented parts of our projects.
+Wherever possible existing trees, landforms and site levels are maintained and incorporated into the landscape design.
+Internal courtyards, open pavilions and covered decks create diverse interstitial spaces between built forms.
+Their considered locations allow learning opportunities to be extended beyond the indoor environment, creating some of the most loved and frequented parts of our projects.

 Activating outdoor environments

-The effective use of landscape forms and the well considered design of the spaces between buildings encourages incidental interactions, promotes greater community engagement and supports environmental sustainability.
+The effective use of landscape forms and the well considered design of the spaces between buildings encourage incidental interactions, promote greater community engagement and support environmental sustainability.

 St George's Performing Arts